 1. Your Previous (On-the-Job) Training

-Certain firms have a reputation for training people very well—and everyone knows that they have high expectations for the people there.
-If you get a good job right out of law school or thereafter (with a major law firm), law firms no longer really care about where you went to law school.
+Certain firms have the reputation for training people very well—and everyone knows that they have high expectations for the people there.
+If you get a good job right out of school or thereafter (with a major law firm), firms no longer really care about where you went to law school.
 CONGRATULATIONS!
 You are now part of the club.

-- Clerkships with federal judges are a form of training and thought of highly by law firms.
+- Clerkships with federal judges are a form of training and thought of highly by firms.

 - Work in a prosecutor's office, working for a US attorney's office, and so forth is often very highly valued.

-Does law school ranking matter?
-If you did well in law school—were at the top of your class—the actual law school prestige where you went generally starts to matter very little after you have been out a while.
-Going to a low-ranked law school matters less.
+Do law school rankings matter?
+If you did well in school—was at the top of your class—the actual school prestige where you went generally starts to matter very little after you have been out a while.
+Going to a low-ranked school matters less.
 People see you were one of the few top students in your graduating class and your excellence is assumed.

 - See Law School Grades and Your Career for more information.

-Does it matter what law school you go to?
-If you did well in law school, within reason, law firms do not care as much about where you went to law school.
+Does it matter what school you go to?
+If you did well in school, within reason, firms do not care as much about where you went to law school.